youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 ## User-Defined Functions (UDFs)

-In SQL Server, User-Defined Functions (UDFs) are custom functions created by users to encapsulate a specific piece of logic that can be reused in SQL queries.
-There are two main types of User-Defined Functions in SQL Server: Scalar Functions and Table-Valued Functions.
+In SQL Server, a User-Defined Function (UDF) is a precompiled and reusable set of Transact-SQL statements that can be used to encapsulate business logic or perform speciic tasks.
+UDF enhance code modularity, reusability, and maintainability in SQL server.

 ### 1. Scalar Functions:

-A Scalar Function returns a single valuer and can be used in SQL statements whenever an expression can be used.
+A Scalar Function returns a single value and can be used in SQL statements whenever an expression can be used.

 ```sql
 -- Creating a Scalar UDF